shavenwarthog/johntellsall/class/django-queryset/index.rst

 ..
 Django QuerySets and Functional Programming slides file, created by hieroglyph-quickstart on Mon May 12 14:08:05 2014.

-Django QuerySets and Functional Programming (Draft)
+Django QuerySets and Functional Programming
 ===================================================

 john@johntellsall.com